 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other bores me — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people validate their own self-importance has me reaching for the Glock — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+'Coz propah spelling is so last century.

 Despite the title of this post being an homage to that old joke about two nuns in a bath, it isn’t ecclesiastical in nature.
 Keyboards just aren’t what they used to be.

 - · 373 words (laps up about 2 mins)

 You’d have thought that unsolicited callers would have given up calling us by now.
 The number of times I’ve bought anything or given any detailed info about us is zero.
 But still they persist.

 - · 411 words (sucks up about 2 mins)

 Don’t get me started on the “security” offered by systems like RBS Secure when buying things online.
 Can anyone spell snake oil?